vmware/vic/doc/user_doc/vic_installation/introduction.md

 # Overview of vSphere Integrated Containers for vSphere Administrators #

-This section provides a general introduction to container technology and to vSphere Integrated Containers.
+vSphere Integrated Containers enables IT teams to run traditional and container workloads side-by-side on existing infrastructure seamlessly.
+With vSphere Integrated Containers Engine, containers are provisioned as virtual machines, offering the same security and functionality of virtual machines in VMware ESXi&trade; hosts or vCenter Server&reg; instances.

 This overview is intended for vSphere Administrators who must use vSphere Integrated Containers to manage container workloads in their vSphere environment.

 - [Introduction to Containers, Images and Volumes](#containers)
   - [Runtime](#runtime)